 F – Caseville Pier

 Watch the boats come in and out in the early morning and late afternoon.
-However, ifs it’s stormy be prepared to get wet.
+However, ifs it’s stormy, be prepared to get wet.

 G – Bay Port and the Bay Port Fish Company

 Continue your Michigan Day Trip by heading west on M-25 out of Caseville.
 Soon, you will pass Sand Point.
 This spike of land extends over a mile into Saginaw Bay and has some of the neatest cottages in the area.
-When you come back for a longer visit, consider exploring the Sand Point Nature Preserve.
+When you return for a longer visit, consider exploring the Sand Point Nature Preserve.
 It offers a glimpse of what much of the Thumb area looked like before settlers arrived in the 1800s.
 Continue west along Wild Fowl Bay until you reach the town of Bay Port.
-Watch for the big, blue, fish company sign and turn right toward the docks.
+Watch for the big, blue fish company sign and turn right toward the docks.

 H – Sebewaing’s Historic Downtown

 This is one of the oldest settlements in the Thumb.
 It was first established as a mission among the Native Americans who had lived in the area for generations.
 The town is the headquarters of Michigan Sugar Company.
 You will see large mounds of locally grown sugar beets prepared for processing as you come into town.
 A stroll through the historic downtown is an interesting activity.
 Bring your camera along.